 However, if you still find some of the dirty flame sensor symptoms afterwards, like your furnace cycling on and off, it’s a good idea to call a professional.

-Homeowners and business owners alike can rely on our talented team at Clover Services to help you solve your problem.
+Homeowners and business owners alike can rely on our talented team at Clover Contracting to help you solve your problem.